-Ajay Heble is the founding Director of the recently launched International Institute for Critical Studies in Improvisation (IICSI), and Professor of English in the School of English and Theatre Studies at the University of Guelph.
-He is the author or editor of several books including Landing on the Wrong Note: Jazz, Dissonance, and Critical Practice (Routledge), The Tumble of Reason: Alice Munro’s Discourse of Absence (University of Toronto Press), The Other Side of Nowhere: Jazz, Improvisation, and Communities in Dialogue, co-edited with Daniel Fischlin (Wesleyan University Press), Rebel Musics: Human Rights, Resistant Sounds, and the Politics of Music-Making, co-edited with Daniel Fischlin (Black Rose Books), and New Contexts of Canadian Criticism, co-edited with Donna Palmateer Pennee and J.R.
+Ajay Heble is the author or editor of several books including Landing on the Wrong Note: Jazz, Dissonance, and Critical Practice (Routledge), The Tumble of Reason: Alice Munro’s Discourse of Absence (University of Toronto Press), The Other Side of Nowhere: Jazz, Improvisation, and Communities in Dialogue, co-edited with Daniel Fischlin (Wesleyan University Press), Rebel Musics: Human Rights, Resistant Sounds, and the Politics of Music-Making, co-edited with Daniel Fischlin (Black Rose Books), and New Contexts of Canadian Criticism, co-edited with Donna Palmateer Pennee and J.R.
 (Tim) Struthers (Broadview Press).
-He is also the Artistic Director and Founder of the award-winning Guelph Jazz Festival and Colloquium (www.guelphjazzfestival.com), and a founding co-editor of the peer-reviewed journal Critical Studies in Improvisation/Études critiques en improvisation (www.criticalimprov.com).
+He is also Artistic Director Emeritus and Founding Artistic Director (1994-2016) of the award-winning Guelph Jazz Festival and Colloquium (www.guelphjazzfestival.com), and a founding co-editor of the peer-reviewed journal Critical Studies in Improvisation/Études critiques en improvisation (www.criticalimprov.com).

-His most recent books include The Fierce Urgency of Now: Improvisation, Rights, and the Ethics of Cocreation, co-authored with Daniel Fischlin and George Lipsitz (Duke University Press), People Get Ready: The Future of Jazz is Now!, co-edited with Rob Wallace (Duke University Press), and The Improvisation Studies Reader: Spontaneous Acts, co-edited with Rebecca Caines (Routledge).
+His most recent books include The Fierce Urgency of Now: Improvisation, Rights, and the Ethics of Cocreation, co-authored with Daniel Fischlin and George Lipsitz (Duke University Press), People Get Ready: The Future of Jazz is Now!, co-edited with Rob Wallace (Duke University Press), Improvisation and Music Education: Beyond the Classroom, co-edited with Mark Laver (Routledge), The Improvisation Studies Reader: Spontaneous Acts, co-edited with Rebecca Caines (Routledge), and Classroom Action: Human Rights, Critical Activism, and Community-Based Education (University of Toronto Press).

 In January 2007, Dr. Heble received a prestigious seven-year Major Collaborative Research Initiatives (MCRI) grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) to direct a large scale, multi-institutional interdisciplinary research project.
-Entitled “Improvisation, Community, and Social Practice” (ICASP) (www.improvcommunity.ca), this project brings together a dynamic international research team of 35 leading scholars from 20 different institutions to study the social implications of improvised musical practices, and it fosters innovative partnerships with a wide-range of community partners.
-Outcomes range across a wide spectrum of electronic, broadcast, and print media, with a focus on policy-oriented and community-facing impacts.
-In addition to public discourse and scholarly publication, ICASP highlights collaboration with arts presenters, educators, street-level organizations, and policy makers to ensure the broadest possible impact.
+Entitled “Improvisation, Community, and Social Practice” (ICASP) (www.improvcommunity.ca), this project brought together a dynamic international research team of 35 leading scholars from 20 different institutions to study the social implications of improvised musical practices, and it fostered innovative partnerships with a wide-range of community partners.
+Outcomes ranged across a wide spectrum of electronic, broadcast, and print media, with a focus on policy-oriented and community-facing impacts.
+In addition to public discourse and scholarly publication, ICASP highlighted collaboration with arts presenters, educators, street-level organizations, and policy makers to ensure the broadest possible impact.

 In 2013, SSHRC awarded Heble and his research team a Partnership Grant to launch a partnered research institute, the International Institute for Critical Studies in Improvisation (IICSI) (www.improvisationinstitute.ca).
 Following extensive peer review, the initiative was ranked No. 1 among nationwide finalists for the grant.
 This seven-year award builds on the earlier seven-year SSHRC Major Collaborative Research Initiatives (MCRI) grant for the ICASP project.